W I L L A

 Long uses glass and this labor intensive process to access light in her work.
 Long explains, "Glass catches light in extraordinary ways.
 It acts a strong collector and amplifier of light, allowing light collection in my work even under low light conditions like twilight and moonlight."

 A search is underway for a permanent site to install Willa in a remote area of the New Mexico desert.
 Visitors will stay overnight in an onsite cabin, allowing access to the piece at sunrise, sunset, or midnight on a full moon night.
-The journey to reach Willa at this remote site will be an important part of the experience of the work, an invitation to slow down and have an embodied experience of the work over time.
+The journey to reach Willa at this remote site will be an important part of the experience of the work, an invitation to slow down and have an embodied experience of the work, land, and sky over time.

 The next stage of the Willa Project is fundraising for Land for Willa's permanent home and to build an onsite adobe cabin for visitors.